full-stack-hackers/cicd-guide/GUIDE.md

 ```

 Then, commit and push.
 And if all goes well, you should see your tests run and your app get deployed to your Digital Ocean droplet automatically.
 Congratualations on getting CI/CD set up for your project!

+Go ahead and make a change in `views/index.pug`, and save and commit it.
+Then push and see your changes automatically deployed.